Data Privacy and Security

 In the unlikely event of a security breach, you would be notified, and in accordance with the GDPR, it may also be necessary to notify the Information Commissioner’s Office (ICO).

 Sharing of your information

-We will only share your information when we are legally obliged to do so, at the request of a government or law enforcement agency.
+We will only share your information when we are legally obliged to do so, or at the request of a government or law enforcement agency.